simonbrage/DiscordBot/README.md

 **Default:**
 - `-help`     Shows embed with list of available commands.

-If you have any suggestions for commands but fro some reason can't or dont' know how to make them yourselves, feel free to open an issue.
+If you have any suggestions for commands feel free to open an issue.